 - Counterfeit and pirated goods are illegal in the United States and, if you purchase them in a foreign country, you may be breaking local law as well.

-- Bulgarian law enforcement authorities may take you in for questioning if you do not have your U.S. passport or long-term residence card with you, or if you take pictures of certain buildings.
+- Bulgarian law enforcement authorities may take you in for questioning if you take pictures of certain buildings.

 Special Circumstances: Bulgaria is still largely a cash economy.

 - You may exchange money at local banks or exchange bureaus.
-Be wary of people on streets who offer higher rates of exchange, they are usually con artists who intent to swindle unwary travelers.
+Be wary of people on streets who offer higher rates of exchange, they are usually con artists who intend to swindle unsuspecting travelers.

 - Damaged or worn U.S. dollar bank notes are often rejected at banks or exchange bureaus.

-- Most shops, hotels, and restaurants do not accept travelers’ checks or credit card.
-Local banks such as Unicredit, Bulbank, Bulgarian Postbank, and United Bulgarian Bank (UBB) can cash travers’ checks.
+- Most shops, hotels, and restaurants do not accept travelers’ checks or credit cards.
+Local banks such as Unicredit, Bulbank, Bulgarian Postbank, and United Bulgarian Bank (UBB) can cash travelers’ checks.

 Corruption remains an important concern of the Bulgarian government.
 You may refer complaints of public corruption by e-mail to the Ministry of Justice at firstname.lastname@example.org or by phone to +359 2 987 0697.
-All grievances must be made in Bulgarian.
+All grievances must be submitted in the Bulgarian language.

-LGBTI Travelers: LGBTI individuals are stigmatized by society in Bulgaria and societal discrimination against LGBTI individuals is widespread.
-LGBTI individuals should avoid displays of affection in public.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Bulgaria.
+LGBTI individuals are stigmatized by society in Bulgaria and societal discrimination against LGBTI individuals is widespread.
+LGBTI individuals engaging in public displays of affection may attract unwelcome attention or harassment.

-While there is no legal barrier to organize an LGBTI event, the pride event participants were attacked in the past.
-The recent pride parades were also postponed on police request due to concerns that they could not effective protect those participating in LGBT event.
+While there is no legal barrier to organize an LGBTI event, pride event participants were attacked in the past.
+Some pride parades were also postponed on police request due to concerns that they could not effectively protect those participating in a LGBTI event.

-Bulgarian law prohibits discrimination against persons with physical and mental disabilities in employment, education, and with access to health care.
-In practice, however, the government does not effectively enforce these provisions.
+Bulgarian law prohibits discrimination against persons with physical and mental disabilities in employment, education, and access to health care.
 Societal discrimination persists against persons with disabilities.

-Communiting in Bulgaria is nearly impossible for disabled individuals.
-Busses, trams, and trolleys are generally old, extremely crowded, and lack accommodation for disabled travelers.
+Commuting in Bulgaria is nearly impossible for disabled individuals.
+Buses, trams, and trolleys are generally old, extremely crowded, and lack accommodation for disabled travelers.
 Even in newer public vehicles access is extremely limited and disabled travelers rely on fellow passengers to help them on and off the vehicle.

-- Sofia metro is the most accessible system for disabled individuals, but its reach is limited.
+- The Sofia metro is the most accessible system for disabled individuals, but its reach is limited.